MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-ski-rental-linear-regression-prepare-data.md

 # Python Tutorial: Prepare data to train a linear regression model in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-In part two of this four-part tutorial series, you'll prepare data from a SQL Server database using Python.
+In part two of this four-part tutorial series, you'll prepare data from a database using Python.
 Later in this series, you'll use this data to train and deploy a linear regression model in Python with SQL Server Machine Learning Services.

 In this article, you'll learn how to: